Specialisms

 - Speech and Language Therapy.

-- Traumatic and acquired brain injury (Adolescents and Adults).
+- Traumatic and acquired brain injury.

 - Low arousal states.